Public decision list January 19, 2021

 Rien Schalkx, secretary

-1. Adoption of non-public decision list and public decision list dated January 12, 2021 / Hans Gaillard
+1. Adoption of the list of non-public decisions and the list of public decisions dated January 12, 2021 / Hans Gaillard

 The college adopts the decision lists.

-2. Enforcement request Taylor Street 11a / Hans Gaillard
+2. Enforcement request Taylorstraat 11a / Hans Gaillard

-The college received an enforcement request on December 1, 2020 regarding an unlicensed dormer.
-In addition, there would be a deviation from the granted permit for the outbuilding.
-Enforcement and a construction stop are requested.
-The permit for the dormer was granted on December 23, 2020.
+On December 1, 2020, the council received an enforcement request regarding an unlicensed dormer window.
+In addition, there was a deviation from the permit granted for the annex.
+Enforcement and a construction freeze were requested.
+The permit for the dormer window was granted on December 23, 2020.
 There is no longer an illegal situation.
-The deviation from the permit for the outbuilding is within permit-free regulations.
+The deviation from the permit for the annex falls within the scope of permit-free regulations.

-3. Principle request Drieweg advies bv zoning plan amendment Ockhuizenweg 10 / John Frenken
+3. Request for a ruling on the principle of Drieweg advies bv zoning plan amendment Ockhuizenweg 10 / John Frenken

-The submitted request in principle for a zoning plan review for the conversion of an agricultural function to a business use (toilet van construction and storage of toilet vans, urinals, toilet van construction equipment and trailers and undercarriages) at Ockhuizenweg 10 has been reviewed.
-The requested opinions are all negative.
+The submitted request in principle for a zoning plan revision for the conversion of an agricultural function to a commercial designation (toilet trailer construction and storage of toilet trailers, urinals, equipment for the construction of toilet trailers and trailers and chassis) at Ockhuizenweg 10 has been assessed.
+All the opinions requested were negative.
 It is proposed not to grant the request in principle and to inform the applicant accordingly.

-The college decides not to cooperate with the request in principle for a zoning revision from an agricultural to a business use at the address in question.
+The council decides not to cooperate with the request in principle for a zoning plan revision from agricultural to commercial use at the address in question.

-4. Regional Agreements Framework Housing Labor Migrants Urban Area Eindhoven / Jan Boersma
+4. Regional Agreement Framework for Housing Migrant Workers in the Eindhoven Urban Area / Jan Boersma

-The nine municipalities in the Eindhoven Urban Area have drawn up a regional agreement framework for the housing of labor migrants.
-These agreements, which are the basis for local policy, contribute to realizing sufficient and humane housing of labor migrants.
+The nine municipalities in the Eindhoven Urban Area have drawn up a regional framework agreement for the housing of migrant workers.
+These agreements, which form the basis for local policy, contribute to the provision of sufficient and humane housing for migrant workers.

-1. to agree to the 'Agreement Framework for the Housing of Labor Migrants Urban Area Eindhoven' (November 2020) and to use it as a basis for municipal policy;
+1. to approve the 'Agreement Framework for the Housing of Migrant Workers in the Eindhoven Urban Area' (November 2020) and to use this as the basis for municipal policy;

 2. to inform the municipal council by means of a council information letter.

-5. Letter from province with opinion on 2021 budget / Jan Boersma
+5. Letter from the province with its opinion on the 2021 budget / Jan Boersma

 Each year, the province assesses the municipal budget to determine whether it is structurally and realistically balanced.
-Based on the findings, the province decides whether the municipality is subject to repressive or preventive supervision.
-The opinion on the 2021 budget is that it is structurally and realistically balanced.
-For 2021, the normally applicable repressive supervision is in force.
+Based on its findings, the province decides whether the municipality falls under repressive or preventive supervision.
+The assessment of the 2021 budget is that it is structurally and realistically balanced.
+For 2021, the normal repressive supervision will apply.

-The College accepts for notification the letter from the Province of North Brabant with the subject of Budget 2021.
+The council takes note of the letter from the province of North Brabant regarding the 2021 budget.

-6. December Circular 2020 general allowance / Jan Boersma
+6. December Circular 2020 general payment / Jan Boersma

-We recently received the December 2020 Circular from the state.
-The December Circular closes the year 2020 and contains the latest changes to the general allowance for 2020.
-Therefore, this December Circular contains no changes to the accrual estimates 2020 and beyond.
-It does provide information on the additional agreements regarding the corona compensation package for co-governments.
+The government recently issued its December Circular 2020.
+The December circular concludes the year 2020 and contains the latest changes to the general payment for 2020.
+This December circular therefore does not contain any changes to the accrual estimates for 2020 and beyond.
+It does, however, provide information about the additional agreements regarding the coronavirus compensation package for local authorities.

-The college takes note of the December circular.
+The board takes note of the December circular.

 7. Additional support for sports clubs and organizations at the end of 2020 / Jos de Bruin

-Due to restrictive corona measures, many sports organizations are seeing income fail but costs continue to rise.
-These organizations request support from the municipality of Son and Breugel.
-As a municipality, we do not want these organizations to run into financial problems and provide support where necessary.
+Due to restrictive coronavirus measures, many sports organizations are seeing a loss of income while costs continue to mount.
+These organizations are requesting support from the Municipality of Son en Breugel.
+As a municipality, we do not want these organizations to run into financial difficulties and are providing support where necessary.

 1. to agree to the following measures:

-a. to remit from SBC the rent due for two months, in the amount of €10,288;
+a. to waive the rent owed by SBC for two months, amounting to €10,288;

-2. to cover the costs from the state reimbursement obtained for Corona costs and to include them in the 2020 financial statements.
+2. To cover the costs from the government compensation received for coronavirus-related costs and to include this in the 2020 financial statements.

-8. Opinions Civil Affairs Committee January 12, 2021 / Hans Gaillard
+8. Recommendations of the Civil Affairs Committee January 12, 2021 / Hans Gaillard

-On January 12, the Civil Affairs Committee met.
-The college is informed of the opinions given by this committee.
+The Civil Affairs Committee met on January 12.
+The council is informed about the recommendations made by this committee.

-The College takes note of the opinions and commitments of the January 12, 2021 Civil Affairs Committee.
+The council takes note of the recommendations and commitments made by the Civil Affairs Committee on January 12, 2021.

 9. Vision 2025 VRBZO / Hans Gaillard

-Under the Security Regions Act (Wvr), the security region adopts a policy plan every four years.
-To comply with these provisions, a policy plan ex Article 14 Wvr was adopted in December 2019 containing the minimum required components.
-Discussions were still being held at the administrative and strategic level to arrive at a vision for the future of VRBZO.
-The draft vision 2025 VRBZO (see attachment) is now before the council for discussion.
+Under the Safety Regions Act (Wvr), the safety region adopts a policy plan every four years.
+To comply with these provisions, a policy plan was adopted in December 2019 pursuant to Article 14 of the Wvr, containing the minimum required components.
+Discussions were held at the administrative and strategic levels to develop a vision for the future of VRBZO.
+The draft VRBZO 2025 vision (see appendix) is now available for discussion with the council.

-2. To agree to the committee proposal for consultation with the City Council.
+2. to agree with the committee's proposal for consultation with the municipal council.

-On January 11, the land area committee met.
-The college is informed of the opinions given by this committee.
+On January 11, the Land Affairs Committee met.
+The council is informed about the recommendations made by this committee.

-The college takes note of the opinions and commitments of the January 11, 2021 Territory Affairs Committee.
+The council takes note of the recommendations and commitments made by the Land Affairs Committee on January 11, 2021.

-On January 13, the General Affairs Committee met.
-The college is informed of the opinions given by this committee.
+The General Affairs Committee met on January 13.
+The college is informed about the recommendations made by this committee.

-1. take note of the opinions and commitments of the General Affairs Committee of January 13, 2021.
+1. To take note of the recommendations and commitments of the General Affairs Committee of January 13, 2021.

-2. To agree to the modified view on the MRE Annual Program 2021 and submit it to the General Affairs Committee of January 28, 2021.
+2. To agree with the revised opinion on the MRE Annual Program 2021 and to submit this to the General Affairs Committee of January 28, 2021.

-12. Decision on objection rejection of urgency application / John Frenken
+12. Decision on objection to rejection of application for urgent decision / John Frenken

-On September 28, 2020, the college decides to reject the application for an urgency decision.
-On October 20, 2020, the college receives an objection from the objector to the above decision.
-The Objections Committee recommends that the objection be upheld and that the contested decision be rescinded by granting urgency.
+On September 28, 2020, the council decides to reject the application for an urgent decision.
+On October 20, 2020, the council receives an objection from the objector against the above decision.
+The objections committee recommends that the objection be declared well-founded and that the contested decision be revoked by granting urgency.

 2. to revoke the contested decision by granting urgency;